Power electronics: Power MOSFET

-A breakthrough in power electronics came with the invention of the MOSFET (metal–oxide–semiconductor field-effect transistor) by Mohamed Atalla and Dawon Kahng at Bell Labs in 1959.
-Generations of MOSFET transistors enabled power designers to achieve performance and density levels not possible with bipolar transistors.
-Due to improvements in MOSFET technology (initially used to produce integrated circuits), the power MOSFET became available in the 1970s.
+In 1957, Frosch and Derick were able to manufacture the first silicon dioxide field effect transistors at Bell Labs, the first transistors in which drain and source were adjacent at the surface.
+Subsequently, Dawon Kahng led a paper demonstrating a working MOSFET with their Bell Labs team in 1960.
+Their team included E. E. LaBate and E. I. Povilonis who fabricated the device; M. O. Thurston, L. A. D’Asaro, and J. R. Ligenza who developed the diffusion processes, and H. K. Gummel and R. Lindner who characterized the device.

 In 1969, Hitachi introduced the first vertical power MOSFET, which would later be known as the VMOS (V-groove MOSFET).
 From 1974, Yamaha, JVC, Pioneer Corporation, Sony and Toshiba began manufacturing audio amplifiers with power MOSFETs.
 International Rectifier introduced a 25 A, 400 V power MOSFET in 1978.
 This device allows operation at higher frequencies than a bipolar transistor, but is limited to low voltage applications.

 The power MOSFET is the most common power device in the world, due to its low gate drive power, fast switching speed, easy advanced paralleling capability, wide bandwidth, ruggedness, easy drive, simple biasing, ease of application, and ease of repair.
 It has a wide range of power electronic applications, such as portable information appliances, power integrated circuits, cell phones, notebook computers, and the communications infrastructure that enables the Internet.

 In 1982, the insulated-gate bipolar transistor (IGBT) was introduced.
 It became widely available in the 1990s.
 This component has the power handling capability of the bipolar transistor and the advantages of the isolated gate drive of the power MOSFET.